About Vegan SA

 This information does not exist elsewhere in SA, and it's crucial that we change this to shift the vegan movement into the public mainstream.
 Vegans want and deserve to live fulfilling lives (when it comes to eating) in SA.
 There's really no good reason why vegans should get such a raw deal when it comes to choices in South Africa.

-Business managers and owners just tend to be ignorant of, or apathetic to, vegan needs.
+Many business managers and owners just tend to be ignorant of, or apathetic to, vegan needs.
 We want to change all that by providing vegans with a useful reference point when they're choosing places to go.
 We keep our guides practical to SA by listing vegan-friendly, not just vegan-only, establishments.

 The nature of our website is such that it will only ever be as useful as the listings contained therein.
 Therefore we invite all South African vegans out there to join us and get involved to make this project a success.
 Get involved, follow the latest news on our Vegan SA Blog, or join our VeganSA Facebook page.